WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 Its main objective is to plan, execute and optimize the physical movement of goods, whether upstream (supplies) or downstream (deliveries).

-Key functions of a TMS include:
+The key functions of a TMS include:

 - Billing and analysis: Control of carrier invoices, pre-billing and performance analysis via key indicators (KPIs).